 The Velar is available in four trim levels.
 Entry-level Velar brings the touchscreen setup described above, as well as autonomous emergency braking, keyless entry, cruise control, 18-inch alloy wheels, LED headlights and part-synthetic-suede/part-synthetic-leather seats.

 Upgrading to S trim costs around £5,000.
-For this you get 19-inch alloys, real leather seats, a power-operated boot, auto-dipping headlights, sat nav, an upgraded stereo and a reversing camera.
+For this you get 19-inch alloys, real leather seats, a power-operated boot, auto-dipping headlights, sat nav, an upgraded stereo and a 360-degree surround camera.

-For a further £5,500, HSE trim tops the range.
-This Velar has more leather trim inside, plus upgraded ‘Windsor’ leather seats and a Meridian stereo.
-You also get more chrome detailing, a power-adjustable steering column, adaptive cruise control and active, rather than passive, lane-keeping assistance, meaning the Velar will attempt to correct lane discipline errors in addition to warning you about them.
+HSE trim tops the range, This Velar has more leather trim inside, plus upgraded ‘Windsor’ leather seats and a Meridian stereo.
+You also get more chrome detailing, a power-adjustable steering column and 21-inch alloy wheels.

 The On/Off Road Pack is worth having if you’re going to take the Velar off tarmac regularly, while the Drive Pack and Drive Assist Pack bring extra safety kit and the Climate Pack upgrades the air-conditioning.
 The Convenience Pack gets you an Activity Key, which lets you lock the main key inside the Velar and take with you a waterproof wristband with which you can lock and unlock the car – handy for surfers or boat owners.